If you’re in search of the best go-karting Sydney has to offer, look no further.

 Extreme Indoor Karting

-With over 15 years of experience in the karting industry, Extreme Indoor Karting reckons their facilities are “unmatched” in Australia.
+With over 15 years of experience in the karting industry, Extreme Indoor Karting reckons its facilities are “unmatched” in Australia.

 Riders have the option of senior, junior, and even double-karts at this Sydney go-karting track.
 Minimum age of 13 years old for the 270cc adult go-karts.

 Pricing: From $35 for a 10-minute session (adults)

 Contact: (02) 8764 8970

 Junior racers also get a power nod with the Sodi SR4 karts, using only a slightly less powerful Honda 6.5hp 20cc engine, while Ultimate Karting also offers state-of-the-art twin seater go karts (although those are only for riders aged 18 and up).